 1. Mindfulness meditation

 This type of mediation has been mentioned a few times in this blog.
-Mindfulness meditation is a type of meditation that trains the brain to be calmer, think less negatively, and decrease racing thoughts.
+Mindfulness meditation is a form of meditation that trains the brain to be calmer, think less negatively, and decrease racing thoughts.

 2. Guided meditation